homerhanumat/zencenter/README.md

 sql> grant all privileges on zen.* to 'guest'@'%';
 ```

-To create and populate the tables, you should run the SQL script `resources/initialize.sql`.
+To create and populate the tables, you need to run the SQL script `resources/initialize.sql`.
 Making sure you connected to your MySQL server at the root of this rpeository, you should run:

 ```
 sql> source resources/initialize.sql